Lymah123/100-days-of-code/daily-journal.md

 - I worked on a leet code question (Merge sorted array)
 - I published the week 6 recap of the #100DaysOfCode blog post.

+Day 43: 06/01/25

+- I continue with my learning on Go programming language.
+- Today, I learned about structs, interfaces and switches